antoshre/hack_asm_assembler/README.md

 This project is based on Project 6 of that course.

 Assemblers Hack .asm files into an AST suitable for consumption by another process.

-Doesn't yet convert into the "binary" Hack format, but it's trivial given the AST.